 You will enter your unofficial scores directly into the Test Score section of the application.
 You should not upload, email, or mail any copies of the score reports.
-The department will be able to review the scores that you have entered, until your official scores arrive.
+Instead, you should request that official scores be sent to Brandeis Graduate School of Arts and Sciences using the following code: TOEFL: 3261; IELTS and PTE do not require an institutional code.
 Please keep in mind that there is a delay from when you order your official scores to when the testing agency sends us these scores.
 Your scores then need to be uploaded into our application system and matched with your application.
-Overall, this process can take up to three weeks.
+Generally, this process can take up to three weeks.

 If you have not yet taken the test: In the Test Score section of the application, there is a link to add new test scores.
 Simply click on the link, select the appropriate test, and then enter a future test date.
 This will allow you to submit the application without scores for that specific test.
 When you take the test, enter the appropriate Brandeis institution code at the testing center.
 When the official scores arrive, we will be able to associate them with your application.